mklierman/SatisfactoryMods/RaceTimer/MODPAGE.md

 Unlocked via a Tier 1 Milestone.

-This mod also makes Factory Carts deploy instantly by default.
+This mod also makes Factory Carts allow players to enter immediately upon placement by default.
 This is controlled by a [Mod Savegame Setting](https://docs.ficsit.app/satisfactory-modding/latest/ForUsers/ConfiguringMods.html#_mod_savegame_settings).

 ---